-|Experience||Experience requirements vary*; up to 5 years of experience as a law enforcement officer may be necessary**|
+|Experience||Up to 5 years experience as a law enforcement officer may be necessary; requirements vary|

-|Computer Skills||Familiarity with fingerprint identification system, crime information database, crime scene image management, composite drawing and crime mapping software is useful; spreadsheet and word processing software, such as Microsoft Excel and Word, may also be used***|
+|Key Skills||Strong communication and multitasking skills; good judgment and perceptiveness; familiarity with fingerprint identification system, crime information database, crime scene image management, composite drawing and crime mapping software, and word processing software|

-|Additional Requirements||Physical strength is necessary, since this profession can be demanding and dangerous*|
+|Additional Requirements||Physical strength, as this profession can be demanding and dangerous|